-Response: As shown in Figure 6a and 6b, the surface stress generally decreases/increases in the places, where the surface stress is climatologically weak/strong.
-The significant surface stress changes at high latitudes show good coincident with surface temperature anomalies, decreasing in sub-polar North Atlantic, North and South Pacific, increasing in the South Indian Ocean.
-The sustained significant surface stress weakening may be partly explained by the positive feedback of surface stress to surface temperature changes.
+Response: We have revised to point out that the wind stress at the peripheries of the storm tracks, especially on the poleward side, is reduced in the IE .
+These regions are expected to have the largest atmospheric stochastic variability is large.
+The sustained significant surface stress weakening may be also partly explained by the positive feedback of surface stress to surface temperature changes.
 Convective instability over warmer water will lead to a deeper boundary layer and result in intensified surface stress over the warmer water, and vise versa (Samelson et al., 2006).
 We have clarified this in Page 9 Line 15 to Page 10 Line 2.